TobikoData/sqlmesh/docs/integrations/engines/databricks.md

 1. You have a Databricks account with access to an appropriate Databricks Workspace
     - The Workspace must support authenticating with [personal access tokens](https://docs.databricks.com/en/dev-tools/auth/pat.html) (Databricks [Community Edition workspaces do not](https://docs.databricks.com/en/admin/access-control/tokens.html))
     - Your account must have Workspace Access and Create Compute permissions (these permissions are enabled by default)
-2. Your computer has [SQLMesh installed](../../installation.md) with the [Databricks add-on available](../../installation.md#install-extras)
+2. Your computer has [SQLMesh installed](../../installation.md) with the [Databricks extra available](../../installation.md#install-extras)
     - Install from the command line with the command `pip install "sqlmesh[databricks]"`
 3. You have initialized a [SQLMesh example project](../../quickstart/cli#1-create-the-sqlmesh-project) on your computer
-    - Open a command line interface and navigate to the directory where the project should go
+    - Open a command line interface and navigate to the directory where the project files should go
     - Initialize the project with the command `sqlmesh init duckdb`

 ### Get connection info